For gay guys, good sex is an important part of our lives. And of course, sex is as complicated as ever.

 - We know a lot more about when HIV transmission happens, and that a lot of it is when guys are undiagnosed and not getting treatment.

 - There are several effective ways to stop HIV such as PrEP, condoms, PEP, and undetectable viral load.
-When you combine these strategies, they work much better than using just one.
+Using condoms along with another HIV prevention strategy also protects against STIs.

 - We know that it is really important that guys who have condomless sex get tested for HIV and other STIs regularly, every few months if possible.